emtolalaa/alx-system_engineering-devops/0x01-shell_permissions/README.md

-This directory is all about shell permissions
+This is all about shell permissions